All About Telephone Operators

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 In 2016, there was an estimated number of 9,100 jobs in the United States for Telephone Operator.
 There is little to no growth in job opportunities for Telephone Operator.
-The BLS estimates 900 yearly job openings in this field.
+There will be an estimated 900 positions for Telephone Operator per year.

 The states with the most job growth for Telephone Operator are Alaska, Utah, and Idaho.
 Watch out if you plan on working in Delaware, Tennessee, or New Jersey.
 These states have the worst job growth for this type of profession.